 Sporadic spongiform encephalopathies

-Sporadic spongiform encephalopathies are types of SEs which randomly occur in the population.
+Sporadic spongiform encephalopathies are types of SEs that randomly occur in the population.
 The cause of the infection is unknown and the disease just occurs spontaneously in the brain.
 This commonly occurs to people between the age of 45-75.
 An example of this is the sporadic Creutzfeldt-Jakob disease.
 Sporadic CJD affects only 1-2 per million of humans worldwide.
 This type of CJD is not transmittable to others.

 Familial spongiform encephalopathies

 Familial spongiform encephalopathies are types of SEs, which are transferred via inherited mutations of the PRNP gene.
 This affects a small percentage of families.
 The PRNP gene contains an instruction to make the prion protein (PRP).
 Point mutations in this gene cause production of the abnormal protein PrPsc.
-The disease is inherited in an autosomal dominant pattern which means one copy of the altered gene is needed from both parents to cause the disorder.
+The disease is inherited in an autosomal dominant pattern which means one copy of the altered gene is needed from either parent to cause the disorder.